-We used astroBayes to develop a new age-depth model for the Bridge Creek Limestone Member using the the grayscale record of Meyers et al. (2001) and 40Ar/39Ar ages of Meyers et al. (2012) and a and a suite of astronomical frequencies (Table 4).
+We used astroBayes to develop a new age-depth model for the Bridge Creek Limestone Member using the the grayscale record of Meyers et al. (2001) and 40Ar/39Ar ages of Meyers et al. (2012) and a suite of target astronomical frequencies (Table 4).
 We divided the Bridge Creek Limestone grayscale record (Figure 5A) into three layers based on the observed shifts in the high spectral amplitude frequency-track (~1.1 cycles/m) at about 5.5 and the reported hiatus at 9.5 meters (Meyers and Sageman, 2004) depth (Figure 5C).